ibexa/documentation-user/docs/content_management/block_reference.md

 - **URL** — Enter the URL for the RSS news feed.
 - **Limit** — Set the number of news items to be displayed.
 - **Offset** — Set the limit of featured news items to be displayed.

-### Sales representative

-Imports and showcases sales representatives for the company in the Customer Portal.
-Gives users a way to connect with the team that handles their sales needs.
-On the **Properties** tab, set values in the following fields:

-- **Name** – Enter a name for the page block.

-On the **Design** tab, in the **View** field, select the layout to be used to present the Sales representative's details view and submit your changes.

 ### SeenThis! block